frederic-perez/AmE-dictionary/data/dictionary.md

 __a bit dicey__ _idiom_ Carrying a certain degree of risk or danger; uncertain of a favorable outcome.
 __a bit of a stretch__ _idiom_ A mild exaggeration beyond the truth or what is likely the case.
 __a drop in the bucket__ _idiom_ :two: A very small amount when compared to something else.
+__a fine state of affairs__ _idiom_ A situation that has gone wrong and is very problematic.
+The term is an instance of irony or sarcasm.
 __a little__ A positive idea.
 You can say: _I have a little money._ (You have some money.)
 "Little" is a negative idea.
 You can say: _I have little money left._ (You have nearly no money.)
 __a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.
 __A-list__